 As part of the Primary Prevention Study that began in 1970, researchers at Sahlgrenska University Hospital in Goteburg, Sweden followed 7,402 men for over 20 years.
 They were given regular medical exams as well as mental and memory tests to look for signs of dementia.
 They were also surveyed about lifestyle factors such as smoking and physical activities.

-The men's body mass index, or BMI, was also recorded.
+The men’s body mass index, or BMI, was also recorded.
 BMI is a formula doctors use that takes into account both height and weight to estimate body fat and the likelihood of developing health problems due to excess weight.
 People at a healthy weight generally have a BMI under 25.
 Those with a BMI of 25 to 30 are considered to be overweight, while those with a BMI over 30 are considered obese.
 A man who is 5 foot 11 and weighs 180 pounds, for example, has a BMI just over 25.
-The National Institutes of Health has a handy BMI calculator.

 At the start of the study, the men ranged in age from 47 to 55.
 None of them had Alzheimer’s or other major illnesses such as a history of heart attacks or strokes.
 More than twenty years later, when the men were in their late 60s and 70s, 254 had developed Alzheimer’s disease or other forms of dementia, while 7,148 remained free of the illness.

 The heavier the men, the researchers found, the more likely they were to develop dementia.
 After accounting for other possible risk factors, such as high blood pressure, high cholesterol, diabetes, smoking, and education, the scientists found that the leanest men, those with a BMI of around 20, had the lowest risk of developing Alzheimer’s.
 As BMI and weight increased, so did risk.
 Obese men, with a BMI of 30 and over, were two and a half times more likely to suffer from Alzheimer’s and other forms of dementia than the leanest men.